Carolinas Medical Center (CMC)

 Bachelor of Science in Nursing (BSN) degree from an accredited nursing program

 Current unrestricted licensure as a Registered Nurse.
-Current license in North Carolina or other state where clinical placement is going to take place identified by faculty before enrollment.
+Current license in North Carolina or another state where clinical placement is going to take place identified by faculty before enrollment.

 Acceptable critical care experience includes: